 SAPPRFT is the government agency regulating publishing activities in the PRC.
 On June 27, 2002, MII and GAPP jointly promulgated the Tentative Administration Measures on Internet Publication, or the Internet Publication Measures, which took effect on August 1, 2002.
 The Internet Publication Measures require Internet publishers to secure approval, or the Internet Publication License, from SAPPRFT to conduct Internet publication activities.
-In February 2016, the SAPPRFT and the MIIT jointly issued the Administrative Measures on Network Publication, which took effect in March 2016 and replaced the Internet Publication Measure.
-The Administrative Measures on Network Publication further strengthen and expand supervision over and management of network publication services, and require Internet publishers to be approved by and obtain a Network Publication Service License from SAPPRFT.
-Pursuant to the Administrative Measures on Network Publication, "network publication services" refers to activities including providing network publications to the public through information network, and "network publications" refers to digitalized works with publishing features such as editing, producing and processing.
-The Administrative Measures on Network Publication also detailed qualifications and application procedures for obtaining a Network Publication Service License.
+In February 2016, the SAPPRFT and the MIIT jointly issued the Administrative Measures on Network Publication, which took effect in March 2016 and replaced the Internet Publication Services, and require Internet publishers to be approved by and obtain a Network Publication Service License from SAPPRFT.
+Pursuant to the Administrative Measures on Network publication services" refers to activities including providing network publications to the public through information network, and "network publications" refers to digitalized works with publishing features such as editing, producing and processing.
+The Administrative Measures on Network Publication and application procedures for obtaining a Network Publication Service License.